 Wireless streaming and Bluetooth quality

-More and more speakers support Wi-Fi integration, which allows for high-quality streaming over an 802.11b/g, 2.4GHz connection.
-Wi-Fi integration is useful as it lets you stream over an array of music services for more reliable connectivity and 24bit/96kHz audio.
+More and more speakers support Wi-Fi integration, which allows for high-quality streaming over an 802.11b/g, 2.4GHz connection, which is likely what your Wi-Fi has.
+Wi-Fi integration is useful as it lets you stream over an array of music services for more reliable connectivity and high quality 24bit/96kHz audio.
+This is great news for Amazon Music HD, Tidal, and Deezer subscribers who want to stream high-resolution FLAC files and the like.

-Although Bluetooth audio can’t outperform wired listening, it can be improved with certain codecs.
-AAC and aptX are commonly supported by higher end headphones and speakers.
+Although Bluetooth audio can’t outperform wired listening, it can be improved with certain codecs, the technology that transmits Bluetooth from the source to the speaker.
+AAC and aptX codecs are commonly supported by higher-end headphones and speakers.
 The former works best with iOS devices while the latter is great for Android users; both facilitate perceptibly lag-free streaming.
 If you’re using a speaker that supports AAC, be aware that audio quality varies greatly with Android devices.

 Google Assistant support is different than assistant integration